-Last week, Swiss pharmaceutical giant Novartis made history as the first company to win FDA approval for a CAR-T therapy in the Unites States.
-Novartis also announced that its genetically modified autologous (“self-derived”) immunocellular therapy, Kymriah, will cost $475,000 per treatment course.
-While this is expensive, it is far from trendsetting.
+Swiss pharmaceutical giant Novartis made history as the first company to win FDA approval for a CAR-T therapy in the United States.
+Novartis announced that its genetically modified autologous (“self-derived”) immunocellular therapy, Kymriah, will cost $475,000 per treatment course.
+Shortly thereafter, Kite Pharma announced the approval of its CAR-T therapy, Yescarta, in the U.S. with a list price of $373,000.
+While these prices are expensive, they are far from trendsetting.

 To date, the highest priced treatment has not been a cell therapy, but a gene therapy (Glybera).
 At the time of its launch, Glybera was the first gene therapy approved in the Western world, launching for sale in Germany at a cost close to $1 million per treatment.
 The record-breaking price tag got revealed in November 2014, when Uniqure and its marketing partner Chiesi, filed a pricing dossier with German authorities to launch Glybera.
 Unfortunately, Glybera was later withdrawn from the European market due to lack of sales.